sunghbae/dcgan-matconvnet/README.md

 ## Future plan
 I plan to deliver the scripts for:
 1) Visualization of filter responses in the network
-2) Checking memorability of the training dataset with 'vector arithmetic operation'
+2) Checking memorability for the training dataset with 'vector arithmetic operation'
-3) Scoring quality of the network using the incepcion network
+3) Evaluation of the network quality using the incepcion network